Yim Si-wan: 2012–2023: Venture into acting and recognition

-Im returned to television in 2014 and starred in two drama series.
+Yim returned to television in 2014 and starred in two drama series.
 In Triangle, he played the youngest of three brothers separated at childhood, who grew up in a cold chaebol household.
 While in the webtoon adaptation and cable hit drama Misaeng: Incomplete Life, he reprised his role in Incomplete Life: Prequel as a former baduk player who learns to adapt to Korean corporate culture.
 Misaeng: Incomplete Life was a commercial hit, recorded high viewership ratings with a peak of 8.4%; and was dubbed a "cultural phenomenon".
-Im won the Excellence Award in acting at the 4th APAN Star Awards for his performance, as well as Best New Actor awards at the 9th Cable TV Broadcasting Awards and the 51st Baeksang Arts Awards.
+Yim won the Excellence Award in acting at the 4th APAN Star Awards for his performance, as well as Best New Actor awards at the 9th Cable TV Broadcasting Awards and the 51st Baeksang Arts Awards.

-Im then took on his first big-screen leading role in the war drama film A Melody to Remember (2016), playing a good-hearted soldier who is hoping for a miracle even in a desperate situation.
+Yim then took on his first big-screen leading role in the war drama film A Melody to Remember (2016), playing a good-hearted soldier who is hoping for a miracle even in a desperate situation.
 He was also cast in the Chinese-South Korean web drama My Catman alongside Chae Soo-bin and Kim Myung-soo.

-In a departure from his usual "nice guy" roles, Im plays a cunning conman in the crime caper movie One Line (2017).
+In a departure from his usual "nice guy" roles, Yim plays a cunning conman in the crime caper movie One Line (2017).
 He deviated even farther from his clean-cut image in The Merciless (2017), a crime action film where he played an undercover cop who works for a drug-smuggling ring.
-Im was invited to the Cannes Film Festival for the first time.
-The same year, Im starred in the historical melodrama The King in Love, playing an ambitious crown prince.
+Yim was invited to the Cannes Film Festival for the first time.
+The same year, Yim starred in the historical melodrama The King in Love, playing an ambitious crown prince.